The Battle of Philadelphia

 She was a non-conformist before non-conformity was cool, a maverick amongst an age group of traditionalists.
-She was one of those children who grew up during World War II and later kept the social fabric intact, or mended it, before the next generation, the spoiled-brat Boomers, came along to shred that social fabric.
+She was one of those children whose childhood intersected with World War II and later kept the social fabric intact, or mended it, before the next generation, the spoiled-brat Boomers, came along to shred that social fabric.
 She was not one of the phoney-baloney-beatniks, but was the genuine article.
 She was a woman who marched to the beat of her own drum — long before it became ad fodder and poster schtick for that newer demographic, the blob of passive conformists who could not function outside of group-cosmos.

 She loved bowling, roller-skating, ice-skating, dancing, knitting, and sewing.
 She did not merely sew clothes.
 She created them.
 I suppose her largest creation was four royal-blue satin bridesmaid dresses for her first wedding, along with a powder blue junior bridesmaid dress for me.
 I think the job took her two months to complete.
 I wonder to this day if that first wedding was the pretext to perform all of that sewing.